by Timothy W. Drescher

 The North Mission is demographically different from the 24th Street corridor.
 The North Mission is less vital economically, and while it borders on the predominantly gay and lesbian Castro District to the west, it also borders on the previously industrial, but since the seventies gentrifying, South of Market area to the south.
 Its residents come from a wide variety of cultures, and although there are taquerias in the area, there is no sense of a dominant Latino culture (or any other, for that matter).

-For nearly two decades, it was the location of the American Indian Center.
+For nearly two decades, the American Indian Center (16th and Hoff) was located nearby until the center burned down due to arson on October 28, 1969.
 In the 1990s, it became a center of young, hip-hop culture, and the BART stop at 16th and Mission is infamously the most dangerous stop in the system.
 The North Mission's "answer" to Balmy Alley is Clarion Alley, running a block away from the BART stop, just south of 17th Street from Mission to Valencia.

 The rubric for Clarion is CAMP--Clarion Alley Mural Project, a reference to a specific place and project, without historical or cultural overtones.
 Clarion has no thematic focus comparable to Balmy's.
 The originating group was part of a new generation of community public artists.
 None had participated in Balmy, although they knew of the project.
 What is more, none had a background in mural painting.
 They brought an entirely new sensibility to the creation of a mural cluster.
 The project, or rather the tone of the project and the style of most of the pieces in it, may be labeled "postmodern" insofar as it exhibits characteristics of what has generally been described as postmodern, mainly its pluralism and self-consciousness.